robert-altmiller/dbricks_percent_run_alternate_method/README.md

       exec(f"from {nb} import *", globals())
   ```

-### Scenario 2: Import Databricks Notebooks in Other Databricks Notebooks Not Using '%run'
+### Scenario 2: Import Databricks Notebooks in Other Databricks Notebooks Not Using '%run' Within Databricks

 - If any of your Databricks notebooks in your devops repository are using '%run' command to import and run other Databricks notebooks these notebooks will not work locally in VSCode without changes.
 - You will need an alternative method which replicates what the "%run" command does.
 You __CANNOT__ replace '%run ./notebook1' with 'from notebook1 import *' within another Databricks notebook in Databricks.
 If you could then this would be an easy fix for running Databricks notebook locally in VSCode and in Databricks.